Cherry Blossoms in Toronto’s High Park are expected to reach peak bloom later this week due to rising temperatures.

 NO PARKING AND NO CARS:

-Use public transit to reach High Park and trackless train once in High Park.
+Use public transit to reach High Park and take the trackless train once in High Park.
 Motorists can expect delays in the area and should consider alternate methods of transportation.
 High Park or Keele stations are nearby.
 Find parking near High Park.

 COST: